-Government Relations Associate: Takes on specific federal-level issues, learns about them in depth, conducts research and creates materials for NETWORK’s lobby work in addition to attending and conducting lobby visits on the Hill and participating in coalition meetings.
+Government Relations Associate: Takes on specific federal-level issues, learning about them in-depth, conducting research, and creating materials for NETWORK’s lobby work.
+Additionally, the Government Relations Associate attends and conducts lobby visits on Capitol Hill and participates in coalition meetings.

 Grassroots Mobilization Associate: Cultivates relationships with communities across the country to connect people with politics.
-Develops workshops and educational materials to help the public understand the intersection of politics and faith.
+Additionally, the Grassroots Mobilization Associate develops and presents workshops to help the public understand the intersection of faith and politics.

 *NETWORK has accepted more than one associate for each position before*